RetryR1v2/mms-saltyblock/README.md

 - 1.1.0 Initial Release
 - 1.1.1 Fixed Bug that it Triggers in Char Selector
 - 1.1.2 Added Option to Kick Player after X Min
+- 1.1.3 Now Can Set a Picture with Reminder to Join Discord
+- it now Blocks talking if you are dead

 # installation